kuzzleio/kourou/README.md

 ## `kourou vault:test SECRETS-FILE`

-Tests if an encrypted secrets file can be decrypted. (see https://github.com/kuzzleio/kuzzle-vault/)
+Tests if an encrypted secrets file can be decrypted.

 ```
 USAGE